abraunegg/onedrive/docs/docker.md

 ### 1. Install 'docker' on your platform
 Install 'docker' as per your distribution platform's instructions if not already installed as per the instructions on https://docs.docker.com/engine/install/

+> [!CAUTION]
-**Note:** If you are using Ubuntu, do not install Docker from your distribution platform's repositories.
-You must install Docker from Docker provided packages.
+> If you are using Ubuntu, do not install Docker from your distribution platform's repositories.
+You *must* install Docker from Docker provided packages.

 ### 2. Configure 'docker' to allow non-privileged users to run Docker commands
 Read https://docs.docker.com/engine/install/linux-postinstall/ to configure the 'docker' user group with your user account to allow your non 'root' user to run 'docker' commands.